flamelily-bluescsi/bluescsi/desktopkiteu.md

 ![{{page.cart_description}}]({{page.cart_image}})

 This is the Desktop Kit version of the BlueSCSI for EU/Rest of the World buyers.
 Some soldering will be required to complete this device.
 If you prefer a complete and tested device please choose the Full option.
+The micro SD socket is pre-soldered to the PCB so only through hole soldering is required.

 * Version 1.1 PCB
-* Small and cheap
+* SD card socket soldered
 * Works better with Vintage Mac's

 ##### £{{page.cart_price}}